Last revised: March 15, 2023

-These monitored, among other things, a train’s air pressure for its brakes) and automatic hotbox detectors (which detected hotboxes without the need of human eyes to do such) made for brakeman and flagman virtually unneeded.
+These monitored, among other things, a train’s air pressure for its brakes) and automatic hotbox detectors (which detected car journal bearing hotboxes, without the need of human eyes) made for brakeman and flagman virtually unneeded.

 To make matters worse, the caboose served no profitable value for railroads.
 Labeled “non-revenue” equipment they earned nothing and were merely a cost of doing business.

-While still in use today for minor jobs like transfer operations and back-up moves (where it is safer for crewmen/women to be planted on a solid, sturdy surface than dangling from the rear of a freight car) the railroad caboose has been virtually relegated to the history books.
+While still in use today for minor jobs like transfer operations and back-up moves (where it is safer for crewmen/women to be planted on a solid, sturdy surface than dangling from the rear of a freight car), the caboose has been virtually relegated to the history books.

 It’s charm and appealing legacy, however, among many railroaders and especially the general public, will likely never be lost.